olgamelnikoff/line_manager/README.txt

 To store the text lines, the program uses a database implemented as a class template.
 The sequence container used for this purpose is std::list.

-The purpose of the program is to practice the following in C++: o	delegate runtime storage management to the Standard Template Library (STL) containers o	gain experience using the STL sequential containers o	use iterators to access and manipulate container elements
+The purpose of the program is to implement the following in C++: o	delegate runtime storage management to the Standard Template Library (STL) containers o	gain experience using the STL sequential containers o	use iterators to access and manipulate container elements